Original Biblical Productions

 Picture in Scripture Amphitheater is a 1,000-seat outdoor amphitheater located in the hills east of Disney.

-Every summer, the amphitheater presents an original Biblical production, featuring a cast of 60 actors, exotic live animals, including Simon, the camel, state-of-the-art surround sound, pyrotechnics and stunning special effects.
+Every summer, the amphitheater presents an original Biblical production, featuring a cast of 60 to 80 actors, exotic live animals, including Simon, the camel, state-of-the-art surround sound, pyrotechnics and stunning special effects.

 "Our mission is to tell His story.
 We tell Bible history — His story," says Linda Goldner. "'Damascus Road' tells the story of Saul's persecution of the early Church, and how the Lord spoke to his heart and changed him on the road to Damascus.
 It is a pretty powerful story."

-“Damascus Road” will be the feature production for Picture in Scripture Amphitheater’s 33rd season in the summer of 2018.
-The show will open June 29, and run every Friday and Saturday evening through August 4.
+"Damascus Road" will be the feature production for Picture in Scripture Amphitheater's 34th season in the summer of 2019.
+The show will open June 28, and run every Friday and Saturday evening through August 3.
+There will be no show on Friday, July 5.

 In the summer of 1985, the outdoor theater opened with its first production, "The Man Who Ran," a dramatic presentation of the story of Jonah, Jesus and the great fish.